mdelapenya/ansible-role-go/README.md

 ## Author Information

-This role was created in 2022 as inspiration of [Jeff Geerling's](https://github.com/geerlingguy/ansible-role-go).
+This role was created in 2022 as inspiration of [Jeff Geerling's](https://github.com/geerlingguy/ansible-role-go), adding support for Mac and Windows.